ckeditor/ckeditor4-docs/docs/guide/dev/acf/README.md

 The following samples are available for two ACF modes:

-* The [Advanced Content Filter &ndash; Automatic Mode](https://sdk.ckeditor.com/samples/acf.html) sample shows the default implementation of ACF and its customization.
+* The {@linksdk acf Advanced Content Filter &ndash; Automatic Mode} sample shows the default implementation of ACF and its customization.
-* The [Advanced Content Filter &ndash; Custom Mode](https://sdk.ckeditor.com/samples/acfcustom.html) sample shows how the custom ACF mode works.
+* The {@linksdk acfcustom Advanced Content Filter &ndash; Custom Mode} sample shows how the custom ACF mode works.

 ## Further Reading